NCIP/gdc-docs/docs/API/Users_Guide/Submission.md

 ### UUIDs

-Submitters can assign UUIDs to all submittable entities other than those that correspond to user-downloadable files.
+Submitters can assign UUIDs to all submittable entities other than those that correspond to files (entities in categories `data_file` or `metadata_file`).
 If the submitter does not provide a UUID, it will be assigned by the GDC and returned in the API response upon successful completion of the submission transaction.
 See [Appendix C](Appendix_C_Format_of_Submission_Requests_and_Responses.md) for details of the API response format.
 To learn more about UUIDs see the [GDC Data Model documentation](../../Data/Data_Model/GDC_Data_Model.md#uuids).

 ### Submitter IDs